What is Crinone?

 What happens if I overdose?

-An overdose of progesterone vaginal is not expected to be dangerous.
+An overdose of Crinone is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-Do not use another vaginal medicine within 6 hours before or after using progesterone vaginal gel.
+Do not use another vaginal medicine within 6 hours before or after using Crinone gel.
 Use only vaginal products that your doctor has recommended.

 Avoid using vaginal yeast treatments unless your doctor tells you to.